History of Switzerland

 Among the first professors at the 1833 founded University of Zurich were Lorenz Oken, Ludwig Snell, Johann Lukas Schönlein, Ferdinand Hitzig, Julius Fröbel and David Friedrich Strauss.
 They were followed by Theodor Mommsen, Friedrich Theodor Vischer, Jakob Moleschott, Eberhard Schrader, Friedrich Albert Lange, Wilhelm Wundt, Eduard Hitzig, Wilhelm Windelband, Richard Avenarius and later Constantin von Monakow, Ernst Meumann, Friedrich Wilhelm Foerster and Gustav Störring.

 Maurice Koechlin made his studies with Carl Culmann.
 Wilhelm Conrad Röntgen studied at the ETH (with Clausius) as well as at the University of Zurich, likewise Alfred Werner from Alsace.
 As the latter Fritz Haber from Breslau studied at the ETH chemical technology.
-The psychologist Arthur Wreschner taught about 30 years at the University as well as at the ETH Zurich.
+The psychologist Arthur Wreschner from Breslau taught about 30 years at the University as well as at the ETH Zurich.

-Attracted by Switzerland too were the zoologist Carl Vogt, Richard Wagner, the composer Heinrich Götz, the philosophers Friedrich Nietzsche and Rudolf Eucken, the fathers of Frank Wedekind and Paul Klee, the mechanic Rudolf Christian Karl Diesel as well as the composer Lily Reiff-Sertorius and the poetesses Lou Andreas-Salomé and Ricarda Huch.
+Attracted by Switzerland too were the zoologist Carl Vogt, Richard Wagner, the composer Heinrich Götz, the philosophers Friedrich Nietzsche und Rudolf Eucken, the fathers of Frank Wedekind and Paul Klee, the mechanic Rudolf Christian Karl Diesel as well as the composer Lily Reiff-Sertorius and the poetesses Lou Andreas-Salomé and Ricarda Huch.

 Alone in the few years from 1910 to 1917 came besides the already mentioned (Stravinsky and Coubertin) among others